Law Student Volunteers

 If subject to Selective Service requirements, applicants must be registered with the Selective Service.
 The U.S. Department of Justice is an Equal Opportunity/Reasonable Accommodation Employer, and we welcome requests for reasonable accommodations for applicants with disabilities.
 Veterans are also encouraged to apply, and status as a veteran is a positive factor.

 Law students wishing to apply for an externship should submit a resume, cover letter, transcript, and writing sample to the division(s) of their choice, as indicated below.
-If applying to more than one division/office, please indicate preference..
+If applying to more than one division/office, please indicate preference.

-Criminal Externship for the Los Angeles Office
+Criminal and National Security Division Externship for the Los Angeles Office

-United States Attorney’s Office, Central District CA
+United States Attorney’s Office, Central District California

 Criminal & National Security Divisions